 A drain backup might seem like a one-off issue, but if you find yourself dealing with the same problem every time there’s a heavy storm, it’s a pattern you shouldn’t ignore.
 Consistent backups during or after rain point to a more serious issue with your plumbing or sewer system.
 Heavy rain can quickly overwhelm your drains, and if there’s an underlying weakness like a cracked pipe, the problem will keep coming back.
 Instead of treating the symptom each time, it’s best to have a professional investigate the root cause.
 You can contact us to schedule an inspection and find a lasting solution.

-You Suspect a Main Sewer Line Problem
+When You Suspect a Main Sewer Line Issue

 Sometimes, the signs of a main sewer line issue are more subtle until a storm hits.
 If you’re dealing with backups along with other symptoms like foul sewage smells, gurgling toilets, or water pooling around your basement floor drain, your main sewer line is likely the culprit.
 Problems like tree root intrusion, partial blockages, or even collapsing pipes can worsen dramatically during heavy rain.
 These issues are impossible to diagnose without the right equipment.
 A professional plumber uses specialized cameras to inspect the line and pinpoint the exact problem.
 Addressing a main sewer line issue protects your home from future backups and requires an expert approach, which is why we offer a full range of plumbing solutions to handle everything from simple clogs to complex sewer repairs.

-How Mr. Pipey Can Help Prevent Backups
+How We Help You Prevent Future Backups

 Dealing with a sewer backup is stressful, but you don’t have to wait for a disaster to strike.
 Taking proactive steps can protect your home and give you peace of mind, especially when you see storm clouds gathering.
 At Mr. Pipey, we believe in solving problems before they start.
 Our team offers several key services designed to keep your plumbing system flowing smoothly, no matter what the Metro Detroit weather throws at it.
 From routine maintenance to installing protective devices, we have the expertise to safeguard your home from water damage and messy backups.

-Professional Drain Cleaning & Camera Inspections
+Pro Drain Cleaning & Camera Inspections

 One of the best ways to prevent backups is to keep your drains clear.
 Over time, grease, hair, and other debris can build up inside your pipes, creating stubborn clogs that often cause backups during heavy rain.
 Regular professional cleaning not only keeps your drains working well but also helps your pipes last longer, saving you money on future repairs.
 We can also perform a camera inspection to get a clear look inside your sewer line, spotting hidden issues like cracks or tree root intrusion before they cause a major headache.

-Sump Pump Installation and Maintenance
+Sump Pump Installation and Repair

 If your home has a basement, a sump pump is your first line of defense against flooding.
 A sump pump collects extra water from around your foundation and moves it safely away from your house, which is especially helpful during big storms.
 Without a functioning sump pump, heavy rainfall can lead to water backing up through your floor drains.
 We can install a new, reliable sump pump or provide regular maintenance for your existing one to ensure it’s ready to work when you need it most.

-Backflow Prevention and Emergency Service
+Backflow Prevention & Emergency Repairs

 Sometimes, the problem isn’t in your pipes but with the city’s sewer system.
 When municipal lines are overwhelmed by rain, sewage can be forced back into your home.
 To stop this, we can install a backflow prevention device, also known as a backwater valve.
 This simple valve allows wastewater to flow out but automatically closes if sewage starts to flow back in.
 It’s a crucial safeguard for any home connected to a municipal sewer.
 And if the unexpected does happen, our team is always ready with reliable emergency plumbing services.